emaicus/Rangers-and-Ruffians/docs/archive/Compendium_of_Character_Creation_2_1_0.md

 * __General Abilities:__
   * __Small Fry:__ Your size is considered tiny.
 You can fit into small spaces, be easily carried, and be easily thrown.
   * __All Tuckered Out:__ You must sleep once every six hours, or suffer exhaustion.
   * __Tossed Around:__ You take half damage from blunt attacks, but are tossed 5 feet backward for every size larger than you your enemy is.
-Take full damage if you hit something as a result.
 * __Combat Abilities:__
   * __Chomp Chomp:__ You can make a 1d6 bite attack.
 Once you have bitten an enemy, your jaw sets, and you won't let go until even after you are dead.
 The enemy can attempt contested dexterity checks to try to free themselves of you.
   * __Riding High:__ Allies take no disadvantage while you ride them.
 You gain advantage on attacks while riding a party member.